lzqsd/SPH/README.md

 # SPH

-Thie repository contains code of smoothed particle Hydrodynamics (SPH).
+Thie repository contains code of smoothed particle hydrodynamics (SPH).
 The implementation follows the EGSR 2014 tutorial "SPH Fluids in Computer Graphics".
 Two solvers are included: the basic solver and the non-iterative EOS solver.
 Code to generate 3D mesh using marching cube is also provided.